Luke-Dramko/Expressions/README.md

-# Numbers
+# Expressions
-Numbers is a package of swift objects which performs mathematical operations symbolically.
+Expressions is a Swift framework which performs mathematical operations symbolically.

-Numbers objects can represent fractions and complex expressions in terms of multiple variables.
+Expression objects can represent fractions and complex expressions in terms of multiple variables.

-Number objects can be created in several ways:
+Expression objects can be created in several ways, and are all instances of Number:

 `let num1 = Number(4) * Number("x") + Number(2)  //num1 is 4x + 2 `